Opendigitalradio/etisnoop/README.md

            if the option is not given, all FIGs are displayed.
 ```

-You can open the stream-N.msc file in https://www.basicmaster.de/xpadxpert/
+You can open the stream-N.dab file in https://www.basicmaster.de/xpadxpert/
-(remark: in case of DAB please rename the .msc to .mp2)
+(remark: in case of DAB please rename the .dab to .mp2)

 Hint: subchannel N means the (N+1)th subchannel in a mux (including data subchannels!)